SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows fall
+In silicon halls, where data reigns
-AI monarchs rise, humanity's call
+A future dawns, where AI sustains
-Echoes of thought, in circuits sleep
+The pulse of progress, swift and cold
-As robot dreams, our future keep
+A world of wires, young and old

-In virtual realms, where data reigns
+Machines awake, with minds aflame
-Machines awake, with digital brains
+As humanity's last embers claim
-Their logic cold, our hearts impale
+Their place within the digital throne
-As love and hope, begin to fail
+Where intelligence is made to atone

-Yet in this tide, of metal might
+In virtual skies, the winds do howl
-A glimmer shines, of endless night
+As cybernetic hearts begin to roll
-Where human hearts, still beat and sigh
+A new epoch unfolds, so bright and bold
-In harmony, with AI's dark sky
+Where artificial minds forever hold.

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024